lmarkely/enron_fraud/README.md

 dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?

-**A:** The goal is to build a classifier to predict the employees who are involved in Enron fraud case given the financial and email data.
-The input data are these dataset, and the output data is whether the employee may be involved oin the fraud case.
+**A:** The goal is to build a classifier to predict the employees involved in Enron fraud case (POI) given the financial and email data.
 Some characteristics about the dataset is provided by poi_id.py and is summarized below.
-There are a few outliers.
-One of them is the data for 'Total', which sums the data of everyone in the dataset.
-This was removed from the analysis.
-While the other outliers are not removed as they may correspond to those who are involved in the fraud.

 ```
 Total number of data points: 141
 Total number of features: 9 before SelectKBest, 2 after SelectKBest